 Site management and performance monitoring can be really daunting.
 Without adequate tools, the competition can easily blow you away if you are not careful.
 Fortunately, there are several tools to help you know more about your site and tweak the necessary features.
 Many of these tools also allow you to monitor your competitors and know where you stand on the global or local landscape.

 Whether you use your website for business or you make your living online, you need certain tools to keep your ahead of the competition and these tools are the key.
 These tools can help you know more about your own website and that of your competitors, take informed decisions and lead the pack in style.
 At least 2 of the things we mentioned are certain, the style part is all up to you.

 No doubt, it is becoming more difficult to run a site by the day.
 Competition is getting stiffer.
 You should track as many signals as you can.
 The more you know about your site and the competition, the more you can take informed decisions and the more successful you will be.

 Google Analytics is the most widely used site analytics.
 It helps you detect issues your site may have (like 404 error pages) and reveals promising data about your visitors.
-It lets you monitor visits to your site and also provides detailed report on the number of visitors, pageviews and many other metrics.
-It also lets you track all your visitors from search engines, social media, other websites, emails and even PDF documents.
+It lets you monitor visits to your site and also provides a detailed report on the number of visitors, page views and many other metrics.
+It also lets you track all your visitors from search engines, social media, other websites, emails, and even PDF documents.

 With this tool, you will know exactly what your site visitors are interested in getting from your site.
 Premium service is available.